-Renaud Capuçon plays a 1737 Guarneri del Gesù, the “Panette” that belonged to Isaac Stern, bought for him by the Banca Svizzera Italiana.
-In June 2011 he was appointed “Chevalier dans l’Ordre National du Mérite” by the French Government.
+Renaud Capuçon plays the Guarneri del Gesù “Panette” (1737) that belonged to Isaac Stern, bought for him by the Banca Svizzera Italiana (BSI).